Mikhail Blagosklonny

-Mikhail Blagosklonny is a scientist who studies cancer and aging.
-He is an adjunct faculty member at Roswell Park Comprehensive Cancer Center in Buffalo, New York.
+Mikhail Blagosklonny was a scientist who studied cancer and aging.
+He died in October 2024.
+He was an adjunct faculty member at Roswell Park Comprehensive Cancer Center in Buffalo, New York.

 Career

 Blagosklonny earned both his M.D. in internal medicine and his PhD in experimental medicine and cardiology from the First Pavlov State Medical University of St. Petersburg.
 He was appointed associate professor of medicine at New York Medical College, Valhalla, NY in 2002 before taking a position as a senior scientist at Ordway Research Institute (Albany, New York).
 Blagosklonny held this position until 2009, when he was appointed professor of oncology at Roswell Park Comprehensive Cancer Center.

 Blagosklonny's research interests include cancer and targeted cancer therapies that protect normal cells from damage, as well as the underlying mechanisms of aging (biogerontology) and anti-aging drugs.
 Roswell Park Comprehensive Cancer Center lists Blagosklonny as holding "Adjunct Faculty" and "Cell Stress Biology" positions with them.